María José Quintanilla: Biography

 María José Quintanilla was born on 17 February 1990, in Santiago, Chile.
 She began singing as a child and was a member of Los Maipucitos, a children's folk ensemble which performed in children's music festivals.
 She began competing in singing contests at age 11.
 Representing Chile, she was a finalist at the Bravo Bravísimo contest in Modena, Italy, where she sang "Zingara" in both Spanish and Italian.
 In December 2002 she appeared on the TVN reality television competition Rojo Fama Contrafama.

-Quintanilla signed with Sony Music's Chilean label at age 13.
+Quintanilla signed with Sony Music Chile at age 13.
 Her debut album, México lindo y querido (2003), was certified nine times platinum.
 Her second album, Canta América (2004), was certified two times platinum.

 In 2004, at the age of 14, Quintanilla was a headlining artist at the Viña del Mar International Song Festival, in Chile, performing with a full mariachi band and baile folklórico dancers.

 Quintanilla performed in the Broadway musical The Wizard of Oz, and recorded her third album with songs from the production.